Center for Computing Research

 Sandia National Laboratories

-I have an LTE position in the Optimization and Uncertainty Quantification department (Org.
-1441) at Sandia National Laboratories.
+I am a Senior Member of the Technical Staff in the Computational Multiscale department (Org.
+1444) at Sandia National Laboratories.
 My research is mainly focused on the solution of nonlocal problems; I am currently working on the coupling of classical models (partial differential equations) and nonlocal models, used to model, e.g., materials whose dynamics depends on the micro-structure.
-I am also investigating mesh repairing techniques associated with transport problems modeled by partial differential equations.
-Finally, I'm working on the acceleration of Stochastic Collocation Methods in uncertainty quantification.
+I am also working on improving the efficiency of FEM simulations for nonlocal models.
+Furthemrore, in the context of transport problems I am investigating mesh repairing techniques and I am developing optimization-based finite element methods.
+Finally, I'm working on Fluid-Kinetic coupling methods for plasma physics simulations.

-My scientific interests are Numerical Analysis, Scientific Computing, Optimal Control and Uncertainty Quantification.
+My scientific interests are Numerical Analysis, Scientific Computing, Optimal Control and Uncertainty Quantification, Nonlocal models.

 I earned Bachelor and Master degree in Mathematical Engineering at Politecnico di Milano, Italy, under the supervision of Prof. Quarteroni.
 I obtained my PhD degree in Applied Mathematics at the Emory University, GA, under the supervision of Prof. Veneziani; my work was focused on Computational Fluid Dynamics for cardiovascular problems.
 Prior to joining Sandia I was a postdoctoral fellow at the Florida State University in the group of Prof. Gunzburger.